david-kariuki/android-internet-connectivity/README.md

 }
 ```

-Check connectivity to WiFi connection
+Check connectivity to WiFi connection.
 ```
 // Check connectivity to WiFi connection if (InternetConnectivity.isConnectedToWifiNetwork(mContext)){